squid-cache/squid-cache.github.io/docs/ProgrammingGuide/CbData.md

     ...
     our_data = malloc(...);
     ...
-    /* Initiate a asyncronous operation, with our_data as callback_data */
+    /* Initiate a asynchronous operation, with our_data as callback_data */
     fooOperationStart(bar, callback_func, our_data);
     ...
-    /* The asyncronous operation completes and makes the callback */ callback_func(callback_data, ....);
+    /* The asynchronous operation completes and makes the callback */ callback_func(callback_data, ....);
     /* Some time later we clean up our data */ free(our_data);